Multi-Geo Capabilities in Exchange Online

 Set-MsolUser -UserPrincipalName firstname.lastname@example.org -PreferredDataLocation EUR

-As mentioned previously for synchronized user objects from on-premises Active Directory, you can't use this procedure.
+As mentioned previously you cannot use this procedure for synchronized user objects from on-premises Active Directory.
 You need to change the PreferredDataLocation value using AAD Connect.
 For more information, see Azure Active Directory Connect sync: Configure preferred data location for Office 365 resources.

-How long it takes to move a mailbox depends on several factors:
+How long it takes to relocate a mailboxfrom its current geo to the new desired geo depends on several factors:

 The size and type of mailbox.